thomaspoignant/go-feature-flag/README.md

 https://user-images.githubusercontent.com/17908063/168597893-e957e648-b795-4b5f-94d5-265d272a2137.mp4

 _The code of this demo is available in [`thomaspoignant/go-feature-flag-demo`](https://github.com/thomaspoignant/go-feature-flag-demo) repository_.

+## Can I use GO Feature Flag with another language?

+Originally GO Feature Flag was build to be a GOlang only libraries, but it limits too much the echo system.
+To be compatible with more language we have implemented the [GO Feature Flag Relay Proxy](https://github.com/thomaspoignant/go-feature-flag-relay-proxy).
+It is a service you can host that provides an API to evaluate your flags, you can call it using HTTP to get your variation.

+Since we believe in standardization we are also implementing [Open-feature](https://github.com/open-feature) providers to interact with this API in the language of your choice.
+__(Open-feature is still at an early stage, so not all language are supported and expect some changes in the future)__

 ## Getting started
 First, you need to initialize the `ffclient` with the location of your backend file.